"False"

 Illustrations (photographs, figures, diagrams, tables etc.)

-You can cite illustrations without including the actual illustration in your text.
+You can cite illustrations without directly including them in your text.

 Example – the image is not included in your text